Mom turns in son accused of threatening to shoot up Billerica school, DA says

 It’s believed that the video was sent out to four students at the school, according to investigators.

+“He took like a Snapchat video with an assault rifle and said he was going to shoot up the school,” said student Cameron Hamel.
+“We just didn’t believe it at first.
+Then we saw it on Twitter.”

-The student is charged with with threatening use of a dangerous weapon and threatening to commit a crime.
-He was slated to be arraigned Tuesday in Lowell Juvenile Court.
+The student is charged with threatening use of a dangerous weapon and threatening to commit a crime.
+He had an arraignment scheduled for Tuesday in Lowell Juvenile Court.

-Investigators say they are not aware of any existing threat to the school.
-An increased police presence is expected at the school.
+Investigators said they are not aware of any existing threat to the school.
+An increased police presence was at the school Tuesday, and the superintendent said a letter went home to parents explaining to them what happened.

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)